my-stolen-username/flavour-A-aws-setup/README.md

 2. In **Create Resource Group**, select Tag Based.
 3. Add two tags with:
     ![step3](./img/aws-resource-group/step3.png)
-    1. Key rg-gw-dev and name rancher
+    1. Key rg-gw-dev leave optional tag value blank
-    2. Key rg-gw-dev and name k8s-node
-    3. Key rg-gw-dev and name rancher-user
-    4. Key rg-gw-dev and name ecr-user
 4. These will be used later when creating EC2 instances for rancher and k8s
     ![step4](./img/aws-resource-group/step4.png)
 5. Add group name then choose **Create Group**